CuBoulder/express/.github/ISSUE_TEMPLATE.md

 ## Current result

-[describe what you you currently experience from this process, and thereby explain the bug]
+[describe what you currently experience from this process, and thereby explain the bug]

 ## Possible Fix